kubernetes-sigs/cloud-provider-azure/site/content/en/topics/loadbalancer.md

 The selection mode for a load balancer only works for Azure's basic SKU (see below) because of the difference in backend pool endpoints:

 * Standard SKU supports any virtual machine in a single virtual network, including a mix of virtual machines, availability sets, and virtual machine scale sets.
 So all the nodes would be added to the same standard LB backend pool with a max size of 1000.
-* Basic SKU only supports virtual machines in a single availability set or a virtual machine scale set.
+* Basic SKU only supports virtual machines in a single availability set, or a virtual machine scale set.
 Only nodes with the same availability set or virtual machine scale set would be added to the basic LB backend pool.

 ## LoadBalancer SKUs

-Azure cloud provider supports both `basic` and `standard` SKU load balancers, which can be set via `loadBalancerSku` option in [cloud config file](../../config).
+Azure cloud provider supports both `basic` and `standard` SKU load balancers, which can be set via `loadBalancerSku` option in [cloud config file](../../install/configs).
 A list of differences between these two SKUs can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-standard-overview#why-use-standard-load-balancer).

 > Note that the public IPs used in load balancer frontend configurations should be the same SKU.
 That is a standard SKU public IP for standard load balancer and a basic SKU public IP for a basic load balancer.